 I just finished teaching another UX UI Design this week which immediately followed my attending the Consumer Electronics Show (CES) in Las Vegas.
 What a perfect 2 week combination.
 Everything I saw at CES had to following the principles of UX & UI design.
 UX UI is a rapidly expanding topic and there seems to be no end to this expansion.
 CES this year was all about the Internet of Things (IOT) and Voice integration with products.
 This may make it seem like the pattern is to eliminate the need for an interface to control services and products, but I think it means quite the opposite.
 Each of these devices needs an interface to set up or use the product or service.
-That also means more products and services will need someone to design those interfaces.
+That also means more products and services will need someone to design those interfaces, which is why companies looking for these interface design solutions go to ux4sight.com and other UX agencies.

 UX UI Standards